Ironman IFT 4000 Inversion Table Reviews & Comparison

 1. Infrared Therapy (Proven to Relieve Pain)

-The infrared backrest is made with ultra-thin built-in carbon fiber heating elements inside a 1″ thick backrest, which provides a natural and gentle heat to soothe your back and provide temporary relief from muscle pains while expediting the healing of back injuries.
+The infrared backrest is made with ultra-thin built-in carbon fiber heating elements inside a 1″ thick backrest, which provides a natural and gentle heat to soothe your back and provide temporary relief from muscle pains while expediting the healing of your back injuries.

 The backrest will heat up to a maximum of 140 degrees, but you probably won’t need to get it that hot.

 (Unlike “regular” electric heat, infrared heat can not burn your skin!)

 Remember, you’ll have to give it a few minutes to heat up before you use it.
 It can take about 15 minutes for the temperature to reach a maximum of 140 degrees.

 The heat can be set through the remote control and the easy-to-read LED display.